MarianRoshchupkin/timers-ws-app/README.md

 # Timers ws app
-A simple timers app that uses that uses web sockets and SQLite3 database to save the results of timers.
+A simple timers app that uses web sockets and SQLite3 database to save the results of timers.
 Also there is the opportunity to signup and login which means that several users can use this app

 ![Signup/Login](screenshots/preview1.png)